RamokTVL/RamokSelfbot-Rewrite/README.md

 # RamokSelfbot-Rewritten
 DISCORD : https://discord.gg/GxvKJ5kgPR

-I made this project for learn c#, this is not the best selfbot ever (lol its a beta and the only opensource selfbot in c# that i know the existence)
+I made this project to learn c#, this is not the best selfbot ever (lol its a beta and the only opensource selfbot in c# that i know the existence)

-The github repository is like ~250 mo, so if you want to download the sources, download the latest release and put it in DNSpy, this can be a alternative for bad connexions !

 # Legality
 The selfbot has been made for educational purposes.
 I do not take responsability on the bad usage of this selfbot.